 By the time CED made its way onto the market, there already were several problems, despite its low price compared to the competition.
-For one, they held only 30 minutes per side, forcing users to get up and flip the disc to get to the next part of their movie, or switch discs if the movie were longer than two hours.
+Like LaserDisc, they held only 60 minutes per side, forcing users to get up and flip the disc to get to the next part of their movie, or switch discs if the movie were longer than two hours.
 A common problem was that the stylus would read the same track over multiple rotations, causing a Repetitive Audio Glitchnote .
 Plus, they lacked recording capabilities, unlike VHS and even Betamax.
 Also, they had a much shorter lifespan than its competitors — about 500 plays maximum — and the stylus needed to be changed periodically to avoid damage.
-Because of this, RCA was only able to sell about half of the expected 200,000 players in early 1982, and eventually discontinued CED in 1986 (the players had been discontinued in 1984, but discs continued to trickle out for two more years).
+Because of this, RCA was only able to sell about half of the expected 200,000 players by early 1982, and eventually discontinued CED in 1986 (the players had been discontinued in 1984, but discs continued to trickle out for two more years).

 Despite all its shortcomings, CED had some advantages.
 Both the discs and players were less expensive than VHS and Betamax due to the record-like pressing technology of the discs and fewer moving parts in the players.
 You can seek out chapters similar to LaserDisc and even the DVDs and Blu-rays of today, allowing you to quickly access certain parts of the movie.
 Also, you never had to touch the discs thanks to the covers.

 As stated in the fifth part of the aforementioned video where the quote came from, it was discovered that JVC had poached the disc system and had started recruiting for its version, which they have improved from, and which eventually became the VHD, or Video High Density, which is similar to a CED but was more better, and even interfaces with MSX computers for various games released on the format.

 More information about CED can be found here.